pipehappy1/auto-diff/README.md

 ## Contributing

-Any contribution is welcome and open an issue by creating a pull request.
+Any contribution is welcome and please open an issue by creating a pull request.